 Upon completion of the assessment, an IEP team will be assembled to review the results of the assessment and determine the student's need for special education.
 The District shall arrange and notice the necessary IEP meetings.
 IEP team membership shall be in compliance with state and federal law.
-PCS shall be responsible for having the following individuals in attendance at the IEP meetings or as otherwise agreed upon by the District and PCS: the Executive Director and/or the Charter School designated representative with appropriate administrative authority as required by the IDEA, the student's general education teacher if the student is in a regular education classroom, the parents/guardians, the student, if appropriate, and other PCS representatives who are knowledgeable about the regular education program at PCS and/or about the student.
-PCS understands that the District shall arrange for the attendance or participation of all other necessary staff that may include, but are not limited to, an appropriate administrator to comply with the requirements of the IDEA, a speech therapist, psychologist, resource specialist, and behavior specialist, and shall document the IEP meeting and provide notice of parental rights.
+MHS shall be responsible for having the following individuals in attendance at the IEP meetings or as otherwise agreed upon by the District and MHS: the Executive Director and/or the Charter School designated representative with appropriate administrative authority as required by the IDEA, the student's general education teacher, parents, the student, if appropriate, and other MHS representatives who are knowledgeable about the student.
+MHS understands that the District shall arrange for the attendance or participation of all other necessary staff that may include, but are not limited to, an appropriate administrator to comply with the requirements of the IDEA, a speech therapist, psychologist, resource specialist, and behavior specialist, and shall document the IEP meeting and provide notice of procedural safeguards.